The secret life of Poldark and Kingsman pug Sonny – the dog more famous than you'll ever be

 Fortunately, there’s a trainer who’s known specifically for this staple of almost every comedy film featuring a dog.
 “That’s become known as my speciality!
 It’s like making porn films for dogs!” laughs Sandra Strong, veterinary nurse, dog trainer and director of canine agency Dogs on Camera.

-Now, getting dogs to hump legs isn’t solely what she does – Strong has provided pooches for many esteemed TV, film, stage and commercial productions since 2003 – but she says productions call her solely with this shot in mind.
+Now, getting dogs to hump legs isn’t solely what she does – Strong has provided pooches for many esteemed TV, film, stage and commercial productions, from Inbetweeners 2 to the Bafta-winning comedy Chewing Gum, since 2003 – but she says productions call her solely with this shot in mind.

 What are her secret methods to getting this trick done?
 Your guess is as good as ours.
 “Sorry, it’s quite secretive – I want the work and don’t want to give it to the other agencies!”
 Strong says.
 “But I will say I learned it while I was taking a Jack Russell to the vets for somebody who wanted their dog artificially inseminated.
 I watched and learned the vet’s, um, technique of getting the dog rowdy.”